What Sets Them Apart

 The supervision and fault tolerance models reflect their language ecosystems.
 Symphony's OTP supervisors provide automatic crash recovery with configurable restart strategies, hot code reloading for updating orchestration logic without stopping agents, and built-in distributed computing support for multi-node deployments.
 Agent Orchestrator relies on JavaScript's event loop and plugin architecture for reliability, with process monitoring handled at the application level.

 Scalability characteristics favor different team sizes.
-Agent Orchestrator is designed for maximum parallelism on a single machine, with benchmarks showing 30+ concurrent agents working on a shared codebase.
+Agent Orchestrator is designed for practical parallelism on a local workstation or team-controlled machine, with isolated git worktrees reducing file conflicts while CI capacity, disk, model budgets, and API-rate limits set real-world ceilings.
 Symphony's BEAM VM is designed for massive concurrency with thousands of lightweight processes, but its current implementation focuses on one-agent-per-issue rather than fine-grained task decomposition within a single feature.